webpack/webpack.js.org/src/content/blog/2020-10-10-webpack-5-release.md

 This is a simple way to provide webpack all the information it needs to determine:

-- chunk loading mechnism, and
+- chunk loading mechanism, and
 - supported syntax like arrow functions

 ### Stats

-The Stats test format has been improved regarding readablility and verbosity.
-The defaults has been improved to be less verbose and also suitable for large builds.
+The Stats test format has been improved regarding readability and verbosity.
+The defaults have been improved to be less verbose and also suitable for large builds.

 - Chunk relations are hidden by default now.
 This can be toggled with `stats.chunkRelations`.
 - Stats differentiate between `files` and `auxiliaryFiles` now.